rayblick/CitationManager/README.md

 # **abstractsPy**
-This code converts exported citations in a txt file to a wordcloud.
-Note that the wordcloud module has the ability to do what I have done and I consider it to be a a better place to start.
+abstractsPy converts exported citations to a wordcloud.
+Note that the wordcloud module can do what I have done and I consider it to be a a better place to start.
+However, if you are compiling text similar to the example below then this program will work.

 ##Example *.txt content
-In this example the code would skip this entry because no abstract was include with this citation.
+In this example, the program would skip past this entry because there is no abstract content.

 JSTOR CITATION LIST